-- 1. While drawing your firearm, keep your finger off the trigger and drop down to one or two knees. - 2.
+- 1. While drawing your firearm, keep your finger off the trigger and indexed on the frame and drop down to one or two knees. - 2.
 Keep the muzzle of your firearm pointed downrange. - 3.
 Bring the firearm to the two-hand high point position and the sights to eye-level with your head erect.